sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-sign-up/index.md

-From the Profile settings, you can easily find on the top right the other two profile-related pages: “Your listings” (which should say “Your saunas” if you have followed this tutorial step by step) and “Account settings”.
+From the Profile settings, you can easily find on the top right the other two profile-related pages: “Your listings” (which should say “Your bikes if you have followed this tutorial step by step) and “Account settings”.
 Within “Your listings” you will be able to manage all your listings, open closed listings, close open listings, edit draft listings, and more.
 Within “Acccount settings” you can edit your contact